redhat-marketplace/redhat-marketplace-operator/datareporter/v2/README.md

 # Details

 The IBM Data Reporter Operator deploys a service that exposes an endpoint to which callers can send raw json event data.
-The event data is transformed into a report and is sent to the IBM Data Service.
-The IBM Data Service periodically uploads the reports to Red Hat Marketplace.
+The event data is transformed into a report and is sent to the IBM Metrics Operator's Data Service.
+The IBM Metrics Operator Data Service periodically uploads the reports to Red Hat Marketplace.
+It can also filter, transform and forward events to alternate endpoints.

 ## Prerequisites

 - OpenShift Container Platform, major version 4 with any available supported minor version
-- Install IBM Metrics Operator and Red Hat Marketplace Deployment Operator
+- Install IBM Metrics Operator
-  - IBM Data Reporter Operator prerequisties the IBM Metrics Operator data-service and registration with Red Hat Marketplace
+  - IBM Data Reporter Operator prerequisties the IBM Metrics Operator's Data Service
   - Register the Cluster by creating a `redhat-marketplace-pull-secret`, as per the instructions
-  - `rhm-data-service` has started
+  - Once `rhm-data-service` has started IBM Data Reporter Operator will accept requests

 ## SecurityContextConstraints Requirements